cgustave/ftntdissect/ftntdissect/README.md

      |  scope_vdom(self, vdom='root')
      |      Set scope corresponding to the given vdom
      |      Vdoms should have been registered before use.
      |
+     |  set_key(self, key='', value='', index_increment=1, nb_spaces=0, nested=False)
+     |      Insert of update a configuration key
+     |      The key is first searched on the current scope, if found, it is updated (no new line)
+     |      If the key is not found, a new configuration statement is applied (increase config by 1 line)
+     |      Parameters:
+     |        - key: the key to set or udpate
+     |        - value: the value to apply for the key
+     |        - index_increment: increment of position for the key to add from scope start (if key not found)
+     |        - nb_spaces: nb of spaces to add on left indentation befor the 'set'
+     |        - nested: True/False : Do we need to search for the key in nested blocks ?
+     |
      |  set_line(self, index=None, content='')
      |      Set provided content at provided index in configuration